 - Related Entries

 Philosophical reflection on scientific discovery occurred in different phases.
 Prior to the 1930s, philosophers were mostly concerned with discoveries in the broadest sense of the term, that is, with the analysis of successful scientific inquiry as a whole.
 Philosophical discussions focused on the question of whether there were any discernible patterns in the production of new knowledge.
 Because the concept of discovery did not have a specified meaning and was used in a very broad sense, almost all seventeenth- and eighteenth-century treatises on scientific method could potentially be considered as early contributions to reflections on scientific discovery.
 In the course of the 19th century, as philosophy of science and science became two distinct endeavors, the term “discovery” became a technical term in philosophical discussions.
 Different elements of scientific inquiry were specified.
-Most importantly, the generation of new knowledge was clearly and explicitly distinguished from its validation, and thus the conditions for the narrower notion of discovery as the act of conceiving new ideas emerged.
+Most importantly, the generation of new knowledge was clearly and explicitly distinguished from its validation, and thus the conditions for the narrower notion of discovery as the act or process of conceiving new ideas emerged.

 The introduction of the context distinction and the disciplinary distinction that was tied to it spawned meta-philosophical disputes.
 For a long time, philosophical debates about discovery were shaped by the notion that philosophical and empirical analyses are mutually exclusive.
 A number of philosophers insisted, like their predecessors prior to the 1930s, that the philosopher’s tasks include the analysis of actual scientific practices and that scientific resources be used to address philosophical problems.
 They also maintained that it is a legitimate task for philosophy of science to develop a theory of heuristics or problem solving.
 But this position was the minority view during much of 20th-century philosophy of science.
 Philosophers of discovery were thus compelled to demonstrate that scientific discovery was in fact a legitimate part of philosophy of science.
 Philosophical reflections about the nature of scientific discovery had to be bolstered by meta-philosophical arguments about the nature and scope of philosophy of science.